Ripe-Foundation/ripe-technical-docs/core-lending/AuctionHouse.md

 #### Events Emitted

 - `LiquidateUser` - Complete liquidation details including fees, repayments, and auction starts
-- `StabAssetBurntAsRepayment` - When Green/sGreen is burned for debt repayment (Phase 1)
-- `CollateralSentToEndaoment` - When stablecoins are sent to Endaoment (Phase 1)
-- `CollateralSwappedWithStabPool` - When collateral is swapped with stability pools (Phase 2)
+- `CollateralSwappedWithStabPool` - When collateral is swapped with stability pools
-- `FungibleAuctionUpdated` - When auctions are created for remaining collateral (Phase 3)
+- `FungibleAuctionUpdated` - When auctions are created for remaining collateral

 #### Example Usage